800 North Road | Hopewell, NJ 08534 | 609-584-1800 | info@thenewgrange.org

 Transitions Program

-The Newgrange School Transition Program Overview:
+The Newgrange School Transition Program:

 The Transition Program at Newgrange is a school-wide program aligned with New Jersey Core Curriculum Standards for 21st Century Life and Careers.
 The goals and objectives of the program are presented across all grades and content areas.
 Every teacher and related services staff are mindful of our collective goal of post-secondary success for our students: a fulfilling future conceived by the student for the student with support and guidance from teachers, parents, administration, and community members.